-Your vehicle is equipped with head restraints in all seating positions to protect you and other passengers from neck injury.
+Head restraints are intended to help protect you and the passengers from neck injury.

 Always drive with the head restraints installed when seats are being used and make sure they are properly adjusted:

 Driving with the head restraints adjusted too low or removed is dangerous.
 With no support behind your head, your neck could be seriously injured in a collision.